bradybeck/superheros/README.md

 # superheros

-A library for Dart developers needing superheros to save the day.
+Just a list of superheros to be used for the greater good.

 ## Usage